The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 Step 2: Applying for Refugee Resettlement

-When the I-130 is approved, the U.S. State Department will send you several documents.
+After the I-130 petition is approved, the U.S. State Department will send you several documents to explain the Direct Access Program and confirm your relative’s interest in refugee resettlement.
 You should complete and return them to the Refugee Processing Center at ContactInfo@wrapsnet.org to start your relative’s refugee resettlement case.
 It may take several months after the I-130 approval to open the refugee case.
+Your relative will receive a refugee application case number and be contacted directly about their next steps.

 Your relative will then wait for interviews to decide whether they are a refugee under U.S. law.
 IRAP’s guide on preparing for U.S. refugee interviews is here.
 After interviews they will also have security and medical checks.
 This process can take several years.

-Your relative can apply for family immigration and refugee resettlement at the same time.
+Your relative can apply for a family-based visa and refugee resettlement at the same time.
 In some cases, refugee resettlement will be faster than the family immigration process.
 The timeline depends on your individual case.
 If your relative’s refugee case is denied, they will keep their place in line for a family-based visa unless they are found to be inadmissible to the United States.

 You or your relative may want to ask an immigration attorney for help with this process.
 Here are a few resources: